Cyfrin/2024-08-kitty-fi/README.md

 ### KittyPool
 This smart contract is assigned the role to allow user to deposit collateral and mint KittyCoin from it.
 The KittyPool contract routes the call to the respective vault for deposit and withdrawal fo collateral which is created for every collateral token used in protocol. <br>
-The user is required to main overcollateralization in order to prevent liquidation of their pawsition (I mean position (meows, purrss)). <br>
+The user is required to main overcollateralization in order to prevent liquidation of their pawsition (I mean position (meows, purrss)).

 The pool also handles liquidations, the user gets some percentage reward on the collateral liquidated from the user's vault.

 ### KittyVault